 Why Choose Dataddo?

 Using an integration platform like Dataddo is the best way to give yourself control over every aspect of your Google Analytics data.
-Besides simplifying the data transformation process:
+Besides simplifying the data transformation process and being absolutely free:

-- You can merge data from several sources for a unified visual of your company data.
+- You can merge data from several sources (up to three on the free plan) for a unified visual of your company data.

 - You can funnel your GA data to multiple destinations (dashboards, storage, etc) and monitor each data connection from a single point.